IlyassCYtech/CANDYCRUSH/README.md

 1) Download all the files and put them in the same folder.

-2) Install ncurse if you want to play ton the ncurse version.
+2) Install ncurse if you want to play with ncurse.
 ```sh
 sudo apt-get install libncurses5-dev libncursesw5-dev
 ```